metricsgraphics/metrics-graphics/README.md

 _metrics-graphics.js_ is a library optimized for visualizing and laying out time-series data.
 It provides a simple way to produce common types of charts, graphs and other visualizations in a principled, consistent and responsive way.
 The library currently supports a wide variety of line charts, with additional chart types in the works.

 A sample set of examples may be found in main.js.
 You can check out the demo page [here](https://metrics.mozilla.com/metrics-graphics/).
 Here is one example to demonstrate how easy it is to produce a chart.
-Our stateless charting function provides a layer of indirection, allowing one to more efficiently build, say, a dashboard of interactive charts, each of which may be pulling data from a different data source.
+Our stateless charting function provides a robust layer of indirection, allowing one to more efficiently build, say, a dashboard of interactive charts, each of which may be pulling data from a different data source.

 ```
 moz_chart({